 Linking theories must have (at least) three components: a specification of the thematic roles in the grammatical system, a specification of the syntactic positions in the grammatical system, and at least one principle that governs the mapping between thematic roles and syntactic positions.
-Here, we will decompose the two linking theories used as case studies in this project - UTAH and rUTAH - into their three components, and review how they account for the primary linking pattern.
+Here, we will decompose the two linking theories we use as case studies - UTAH and rUTAH - into their three components, and review how each accounts for the primary linking pattern.